+III.
 Recommendations for Actions

-- GOV has requested that the Survey Reports be added to the Senate website. - The Committee on Liaison & Elections will look at the Faculty Handbook and the Senate Website for necessary updates and inconsistencies. - Chair Fox will invite nominees to serve of the Committee on Assessment of Governance and Consultation. - Chair Fox will contact members by email for nominations to Excellence Committees.
+- 1. GOV has requested that the the Survey Reports be added to the Senate website. - 2.
+The Committee on Liaison & Elections will look at the Faculty Handbook and the Senate Website for necessary updates and inconsistencies. - 3.
+Chair Fox will invite nominees to serve of the Committee on Assessment of Governance and Consultation, - 4.
+Chair Fox will contact members by email for nominations to Excellence Committees.

-• LISC - Boris Goldfarb, Chair

-The two standing committees started their meetings this month, including elections of the Chairs."
+LISC (Council on Libraries, Information Systems, and Computing) -Boris Goldfarb, Chair The two standing committees started their meetings this month, including elections of the Chairs."

-UAC - Robert Yagelski, Chair (1 of 2)
+UAC (Undergraduate Academic Council) - Robert Yagelski, Chair